-Are you looking for a hard to find cable?
-You don’t want to pay a couple hundred for a flimsy cable from the dealer?
-Are you tired of poor quality auto stores cables?
+Are you looking for a hard to find battery cable?
+And you don’t want to pay a couple hundred for a flimsy cable from the dealer?
+Are you tired of poor quality auto stores battery cables?

 I think we build the best aftermarket cables available.
 I started building battery wires for heavy equipment and my own trucks over 20 years ago.